chronot1995/cumulus-segment-routing/README.md

 64 bytes from 10.1.1.5: icmp_seq=2 ttl=63 time=1.82 ms
 ```

+In this demo, you will be able to ping all between all of the loopback addresses.

 4. LSR routing information:

+"show ip route"

 ```C>* 10.1.1.1/32 is directly connected, lo, 00:32:51
 B>* 10.1.1.2/32 [20/0] via fe80::4638:39ff:fe00:2, swp2, label implicit-null, 00:32:49